 SPECIAL CONDITIONS

-• Article 1: the purpose of the Agreement
+• Article 1: The purpose of the Agreement

 • Article 2: Entry into force of the Agreement and the implementation period of the Action

-• Article 3: Financing the Action
+• Article 3: Financing of the Action

 • Article 4: Payment arrangements and Reporting